Skip to content

 Pomander Place Mabel Maxi Dress

-A lightweight, breezy maxi dress with flat sandals or casual espadrilles is a great choice for a laid-back baby shower.
+An all-day comfortable maxi dress with flat sandals or booties is a great choice for a laid-back baby shower.
 This Pomander Place Mabel Maxi Dress is a perfect example.
-The material is cotton, so it’s definitely lightweight and effortless, and the “shirt dress” shape gives it a relaxed feel.
+The material is cotton, so it’s definitely soft and effortless, and the “shirt dress” shape gives it a relaxed feel.
 This comes in a handful of colors if you want to coordinate with the baby’s gender, but you could also simply opt for the cream or floral print.
-This is the perfect maxi dress to pair with Castaner espadrilles, flat sandals or even white sneakers (see my favorite white sneakers in this post)
+This is the perfect maxi dress to pair with my favorite Margaux booties, ballet flats with a bow like these, or even my go-to white sneakers (see my favorite white sneakers in this post)

 A maxi dress is also a perfect go-to option if you’re attending while pregnant.
 If you’re rocking a growing bump, this dress is for you.